arshiyasolei/limatch/README.md

   - For example, one random player makes and we record/alternate the move

+- Eventual Dream: have two different clients play with each other

 # Rules

 - Normal chess rules (Except no resigning)